backstage/mkdocs-techdocs-core/README.md

 ```

 **Note:** This will write to all Python files in `src/` with the formatted code.
 If you would like to only check to see if it passes, simply append the `--check` flag.

+### Release flow

+Update the version in `setup.py` to trigger a new release workflow on [GitHub Actions](.github/workflows/pypi-publish.yml).
+Make sure to update the Changelog in the README as well.

 ## MkDocs plugins and extensions